by Jorge Icaza (1906-1978)

 In the middle of a drunken monologue, Don Guachicola, savoring vengeance and the bitterness of defeat, gave the young man a biographical synthesis of Don Ramiro:

 “He arrived many years ago from a small village deep in the mountains.
 He arrived, like so many young men from the countryside, with a burning desire to advance, to become a doctor.
 He was the blossom of his province!
 But, either because he couldn’t or didn’t wish to, he never completed his university studies.
 Instead, he figured out how to brilliantly use his outward appearance to position himself as a most eligible bachelor.
 He was no Adonis, but being a light-skinned Indian, practically white, enabled him to get by with the help of women.
 Putting genuine love aside, he tied himself to the dowry of Ms. Francisca Montes y Ayala.
 They say the lady did it to cover up more than one scandal caused by her fiery temperament.
 And what did he get out of it?
 He’d suddenly stepped into the world of the patriots, the masters, the minority ruling class.
 Marriage is the sweet key of destiny.
 Thousands have accomplished what he did in the same manner.
 According to publicity and praise from the ‘big press,’ which was the only kind he read, he used his wife’s money to make charitable donations after establishing himself.
 He started going to the club.
 His concubines were many and beautiful.
 He took exaggerated care of the way he dressed and smelled.
 Like you, dear chulla.
-He’s quite a sight to behold in his morning coat, bowler hat, spats and cane; you should see him at funerals, weddings, and etiquette visits to dignitaries, bishops, generals and diplomats.
+He’s quite a sight to behold in his morning coat, bowler hat, spats and cane.
+In fact, you should see him at funerals, weddings, and etiquette visits to dignitaries, bishops, generals and diplomats.
 He became involved in a number of political parties, and his political influence grew as fast as his cynicism.
 He formed friendships and discovered kinship in the conservative oligarchy.
 He expressed his support for a certain left-wing group.
-He declared himself a liberal in the upper bureaucratic spheres, which he was easily admitted to due to his status as the husband of an illustrious surname… As for his talent as an orator, as a philosopher, as a poet.
+He declared himself a liberal in the upper bureaucratic spheres, which he was easily admitted into thanks to his marriage to an illustrious surname… As for his talent as an orator, as a philosopher, as a poet.
 Oh, what talent!
 Divine!
 On occasion, newspapers have published, and continue to publish, articles containing excerpts from his letters or passages from his speeches.
 A friend of mine who knows all about these things always says: ‘His writings are the academic endeavors of a half-breed trying to pass for white.
 He simply plagiarizes everything from European magazines.
-A Baroque disguise, that’s all it is….’
+Pure Baroque disguise….’
 The gentleman’s embezzlements were once the subject of much debate and scandal.
 What embezzlements!
 It was a huge deal.
-But as soon as the authorities realized they weren’t dealing with some commoner in a poncho, they acted with the fear and respect of a wretched Indian before his master: hat in hand, slobbering apology… And here’s the best part, in a show of political gallantry, they called the robbery carelessness, lack of experience… This asshole must have a whole troop of shady associates on his team.”
+However, as soon as they saw he wasn’t just another poncho-clad peasant, the authorities acted with the same fear and respect that a wretched Indian would exhibit before his master: hat in hand, slobbering apology… And here’s the best part, in a show of political gallantry, they called the robbery carelessness, lack of experience… This asshole must have an entire troop of shady associates on his team.”

 “I’ve discovered one of them… One…” Romero y Flores remarked to himself.